tilt-dev/tilt.build/docs/tutorial/4-code-update-repeat.md

 Aha!
 Several of these arguments include paths.
 Let's go through them one-by-one:
- * `dockerfile` (optional): path for the `Dockerfile` to be used

-   This is optional and defaults to `./Dockerfile` to mimic `docker build ...` CLI behavior.
-   Tilt will watch this path (`./deploy/web.dockerfile` in our case) and trigger an image re-build if it changes, but it's not relevant here because we didn't edit it, so let's move on...

- * `context`: build context for image build (specified here as the current directory, which is the repo root)
+ * **`context`: build context for image build** (specified here as the current directory, which is the repo root)

    Tilt watches for changes to any modified files in this directory or any subdirectory, recursively.
    Perfect!
 We changed `./web/vite.config.js`, which meets this criteria.

    However, let's keep looking at the other arguments to make sure they don't negate or alter this somehow...

+ * **`dockerfile` (optional): path for the `Dockerfile` to be used**

+   This is optional and defaults to `./Dockerfile` to mimic `docker build ...` CLI behavior.
+   Tilt will watch this path (`./deploy/web.dockerfile` in our case) and trigger an image re-build if it changes, but it's not relevant here because we didn't edit it, so let's move on...

- * `only` (optional): filters paths included in build context and restricts file watching to the subset of paths
+ * **`only` (optional): filters paths included in build context and restricts file watching to the subset of paths**

     Because we have a "mono-repo" (multiple services in a single repository) and the build context is the repo root (`.`), we set this to `['web/']` so that unrelated changes, such as those to the backend (files under `api/`) don't trigger a re-build of the "web" resource.
     Since `./web/vite.config.js` _is_ under `./web/`, it hasn't been excluded, which is what we want!

     Just one more argument to go...

- * `ignore` (optional): excludes certain paths from the build context and ignores changes to them
+ * **`ignore` (optional): excludes certain paths from the build context and ignores changes to them**

     We've used this to exclude `./web/dist/` for our production web assets, which otherwise match the rules defined by `context` and `only`.
     This is supplementary to `.dockerignore`, but can be helpful for cases where you want different ignore rules for local dev with Tilt, for example.